Top 10 pond maintenance tips

 Ponds are a lovely addition to any garden and can create a beautiful and serene retreat.
-But it is of course important to maintain the pond to keep it healthy and in tip-top condition.
+But pond maintenance is important to maintain the pond to keep it healthy and in tip-top condition.

-- Check the filter regularly and clean it if necessary.
-Use a small brush to scrub away any dirt and grime to remove blockages.
+Use a small brush while pond cleaning to scrub away any dirt and grime to remove blockages in your pond pump and pond filter.
 When you reassemble the filter make sure there are no leaks.

-- Feed fish regularly to encourage growth, but make sure you don’t over feed them – left overs can collect at the bottom of the pond, contaminating it.
+But make sure you don’t over feed them – left overs can collect at the bottom of the pond or water garden, contaminating it.

-- Remove any dead leaves, left-over food and bacteria with a pond vac – which sucks out the harmful debris which pollutes the pond.
-Pond vacs only remove a small amount of water along with all the junk, so you don’t need to worry about finding a temporary home for your fish or topping up the pond.
+Remove any dead leaves, blanket weed left-over food and bacteria with a pond vac – which sucks out the harmful debris which pollutes the pond.
+Pond vacs only remove a small amount of water along with all the junk, so you don’t need to worry about finding a temporary home for your fish or topping up the pond with tap water.
+Use a pond skimmer to remove floating water plants.

-- If you’re new to keeping fish, think carefully about which to include.
-Carp can uproot plants, while goldfish won’t harm your plants in any way.
-If you want to protect smaller fish from pesky herons which swoop in and steal them, it may be worth investing in a heron reflector or decoy heron.
+Carp can uproot aquatic plants, while goldfish won’t harm your pond plants in any way.
+If you want to protect smaller fish from pesky herons which swoop in and steal them, it may be worth investing in a heron reflector or decoy heron for your garden pond.